Milton Hershey School: Finance

 Milton Hershey School's endowment was worth around $15 billion in 2020, about half of which comes from the school's controlling share of The Hershey Company's stock; the school is the US's wealthiest private school (besides universities and colleges).
 Only about 1.5% of this sum is used per year for educational programs, spending about $118,400 per year on each student.
 The proportionally low spending has been controversial.
-Massachusetts Institute of Technology professor John Core called it "ludicrous", and Georgetown University law professor Brian Galle called it "indefensibly low".
+Massachusetts Institute of Technology Professor John Core called it "ludicrous", and Georgetown University law professor Brian Galle called it "indefensibly low".
 Galle said the low spending was because the school "can't seem to conceivably find any way to spend this pile of money".
 School officials countered that the school must adhere to the spending limits of Hershey's original deed.

 In July 2002, the company managing the school trust announced it was considering selling its share in the Hershey company.
 Alumni and residents criticized the idea; some accused the trust of long-term financial wrongdoing and incompetence, with 1980 graduate Ric Fouad calling it "the charitable-trust Enron".

 In 2020, Milton Hershey School invested $350 million to fund the development of up to six cost-free early childhood resource centers in Pennsylvania.
-Named Catherine Hershey Schools for Early Learning, the first center opened in 2023, and they serve children from birth to age five from economically disadvantaged and at-risk backgrounds.
+Named Catherine Hershey Schools for Early Learning, the first center opened in 2023 and serves children from birth to age 5 from economically disadvantaged and at-risk backgrounds.
+The network has since expanded, opening a second center in Harrisburg in 2024 and a third in Middletown in 2025.

 Partnerships

-In 2017, Milton Hershey School created a partnership with Penn State University, its seventh such partnership to offer graduates of Milton Hershey School support at the college level as first-generation college students.
+In 2017, Milton Hershey School created a partnership with Penn State University, its seventh such partnership, to offer support to Milton Hershey School graduates at the college level as first-generation college students.
 Other similar partnerships are with Mansfield University, Shippensburg University, East Stroudsburg University, Indiana University of Pennsylvania and Millersville University.
 In 2018, they signed a similar agreement with Dickinson College.